informed-governance-project/NISINP/docker/README.md

 > least the `theme` and, if used, `logs` volumes **need** to be owned by
 > `www-data` (uid **33**)

-There are now only two mandatory volumes to setup:
+There is now only one mandatory volumes to setup:

 - `/app/governanceplatform/config.py`
   The application configuration, based on `governanceplatform/config_dev.py`

-- `/app/theme`
-  The theme directory, currently by default based on `github.com/informed-governance-project/default-theme`, that may change in the future or if you wish to use a custom theme for your needs.
-  This directory needs to be writable as translation files (.po) are written there at application start up.
-Most of the time specific version of this application will require specific version of the theme - please ask your theme developper which theme version you should use.
+The theme is now pulled from a docker image also, theme volume need to be deleted before update, to ensure data is pulled again and the Django `collectstatic` operation runs on fresh data.
+You can either delete the volume (`docker volume rm`), or, if and only if, `theme` is your only docker-compose *named volume*, use `docker-compose down -v && docker-compose up -d`.
+DO NOT use `docker-compose down -v` if you put your postgres volume in a named volume instead of a host path volume (`postgres:/var/lib/postgresql/data` vs `./volumes/postgres/data:/var/lib/postgresql/data`)

 ## Logging configuration